Resxt/T7-Scripts/soulboxes/README.md

 ## Features

-All these features can easily be customized by editing the GSH file provided
+All these features can easily be customized

 - Built-in way to run your own function when any soulbox is filled and/or when all of them are filled
 - Easily configure things such as model, sounds and fx through a GSH file